BroCode9/mg-oauth2/README.md

 ## License

-    Copyright 2012 The Dagger Authors
+    Copyright 2018 The mg-oauth2 Authors

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.